Learn How to Make a T-Shirt Quilt

 What You Need to Know About Making a T-shirt Quilt

 Most quilts are made from simple geometric shapes, squares, rectangles, and triangles that are sewed together with straight lines, (and I know you all can sew in straight line!)
-In many ways quilts are easier than clothing and other craft projects the require a precise fit.
+In many ways quilts are easier than clothing and other craft projects that require a precise fit.
 Just think of a quilt as one big rectangle made up of many little rectangles.

-This project requires a little sewing experience.
+This project requires little sewing experience.
 All you need is a bunch of t-shirts, fabric, batting, and a little time and patience.
 If you have questions or run into trouble along the way, I'm here to help.
-By the way, this tutorial focuses on how to make a tshirt quilt with sashing, but you can use these instructions to make your own pattern too.
+By the way, this tutorial focuses on how to make a t-shirt quilt with sashing, but you can use these instructions to make your own pattern too.